vildocompany/vildocompany.github.io/_pages/churn-analysis.md

 > - **Total Churn Users:** 948
 > - **Churn Users (Tenure <= 2):** 635
 > - **Churn Users (Tenure > 2):** 313
-> - **Ratio of Churn Users (Tenure <2):** 66.98 %
+> - **Percentage of Tenure <= 2 Users:** 66.98 % `(Tenure <= 2 / Total Churn Users)`

 Since the breakpoint for the churn rate is on 0-2 day, there are 2 possibilities where the problem is at: (1) sales funnel – completing purchase; (2) retention funnel – loyal user conversion.
-A brief skim through the data shows that all users have a minimum of `1` purchase complete; there are no problem with user’s first-purchase; it is a retention funnel problem.
+A brief skim through the data shows that all users have a minimum of **1** purchase complete; there are no problem with user’s first-purchase; it is a retention funnel problem.

 # Finding User Characteristics